Periodontal Therapy – Dallas, TX

 Protecting Your Smile from Gum Disease

 If you notice that your gums have become red and swollen, tend to bleed easily, or have started to pull back and expose more of your tooth roots, you need to get in touch with Dr. Barnett and the rest of our team right away – you most likely have gum disease.
-Ignoring gum disease for too long can easily lead to tooth loss, but fortunately, we offer plenty of options for treating the soft tissues in your mouth so that your smile can continue to function properly and painlessly.
+Ignoring gum disease for too long can easily lead to tooth loss, but fortunately, we offer plenty of options for periodontal therapy in Dallas, TX, treating the soft tissues in your mouth so that your smile can continue to function properly and painlessly.

-- Practice Led by Two Board-Certified Orthodontists
+- Periodontal Office Led by Two Board-Certified Orthodontists

 - Focus on Honest, Evidence-Based Treatment Plans